RustyKnight/TheTVDBKit/README.md

-# AlamoFireHTTPEngineKit
+# TheTVDBKit

-An implement of the HTTPEngineKit backed by AlamoFire
+An implementation of the TheTVDB API in Swift